05dirnbe/sarah-website/src/site/publications/2017-01-01--single-photon-nitrogen-vacancy.md

 ---
-title: "Single-photon source using nitrogen vacancy centers in nanodiamonds"
+title: "Experimental realization of an absolute single-photon source based on a NiV center in a nanodiamond"
 intro: "Experimental realization of an absolute single-photon source based on a single nitrogen vacancy center in a nanodiamond!"
-type: "An article"
 featured: true
 date: 2017-01-23
 coauthors: